 Nicodemus must be born again to see the Kingdom of God!

 This sightless condition is played out after Paul meets Jesus on the Road to Damascus.
 Paul is struck blind for three days to match the darkness of his spiritual condition.
 This continues until he is born again.

 Very truly Jesus says as he makes His point.
 It is meant to emphasize the importance.
 It is really, really important to listen to this Jesus is saying.
 This leaves Nicodemus confused:

 “How can someone be born when they are old?”
 Nicodemus asked.
 “Surely they cannot enter a second time into their mother’s womb to be born!”

 5 Jesus answered, “Very truly I tell you, no one can enter the kingdom of God unless they are born of water and the Spirit.
 6 Flesh gives birth to flesh, but the Spirit gives birth to spirit.

-But Jesus is not talking about a physical rebirth.
-He is talking about a work of the Holy Spirit.
+But Jesus is not talking about physical rebirth.
+He is talking about the work of the Holy Spirit.

 Blessed be the God and Father of our Lord Jesus Christ, who according to His great mercy has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead, 1 Peter 1:3